 The presence of asthma can be determined with a spirometry test.
 Additionally, it assists your doctor in deciding on your course of therapy.

-The efficacy of your medication can also be determined by a spirometry test.
-Your medication is working if subsequent spirometry tests reveal that your asthma is under good control.
+A spirometry test can also determine the efficacy of your medication.
+Your medication works if subsequent spirometry tests reveal that your asthma is controlled.
 Depending on the results, your doctor may need to modify your medication or give you more medication to get your asthma under control.

 What is Spirometry COPD?